eeemrann/skillswap/README.md

 # SkillSwap

-SkillSwap is a peer-to-peer learning platform where people teach skills, learn from one another, and exchange time credits instead of money.
-It includes profiles, skill discovery, matching, bookings, messaging, reviews, credit transfers, email delivery, in-app notifications, and administration tools.
+SkillSwap is a peer-to-peer learning platform where members teach skills, learn from one another, and exchange time credits instead of money.

 ## Live services